Kek5chen/game-rs/README.md

 # Syrillian Engine

-Syrillian Engine is a Rust-based, real-time 3D game engine built on top of [wgpu], focusing on flexibility, modularity, and a straightforward, entity-component-driven workflow.
+Syrillian Engine is a Rust-based, real-time 3D game engine built on top of [wgpu](https://github.com/gfx-rs/wgpu), focusing on flexibility, modularity, and a straightforward, entity-component-driven workflow.
 Designed to be easily extensible, Syrillian Engine aims to provide a robust foundation for building modern 3D applications, rendering pipelines, and post-processing effects.

 ## Features